dogweather/forkful/content/en/lua/files-and-io/creating-a-temporary-file.md

 weight: 21
 ---

-## What & Why?
-Creating a temporary file is the process of making a short-lived file to store data that's only needed during the execution of a program.
-Programmers do it to avoid cluttering the file system with unnecessary data and to handle sensitive information that shouldn't stick around.

 ## How to:
 Lua doesn't have built-in functionality for temporary files, but you can roll out your own solution using the `os` and `io` libraries.